jadu/pulsar/docs/01_Getting_started/01_Installation.md

 ### PHP 5.4.0+

-Pulsar creates it's own development server to run the documentation and to compile the stylesheets, you will need PHP 5.4.0+ installed on your mac, but this doesn't have to be the default version installed under OSX.
+Pulsar creates its own development server to run the documentation and to compile the stylesheets, you will need PHP 5.4.0+ installed on your mac, but this doesn't have to be the default version installed under OSX.
 [This article](http://php-osx.liip.ch) shows how to install the latest version of PHP as `/usr/local/php5/bin/php`.
 This path is defined in `Gruntfile.js`.

 ### Packages